Joeshiett/flask-blog/README.md

 - Custom Domain Name Servers were created on Namecheap and the AWS NS record was copied and added as part of the Custom Domain Name Servers.

 - **CNAME** records and **A** records were created on Route 53 for proper routing from the load balancer to the purchased domain.

+## How can I thank you?
+Why not star the Github repo?
+I'd for sure love the attention!
+You could as well share the link for this repository on Twitter, Hackernews or Destructoid?
+Spread the word!

+Don't forget to follow me on [twitter](https://twitter.com/eshiettjoseph).
+Also, you could see other things I do in the software enviroment via my [website](https://joeshiett.github.io/)